aaronsnoswell/explicit-env/README.md

 [`Env`](https://github.com/openai/gym/blob/master/gym/core.py) interface for MDPs with discrete and explicit dynamics.

-Using the `IExplicitEnv' interface, discrete state and action MDPs are easier to work with.
+Using the `IExplicitEnv` interface, discrete state and action MDPs are easier to work with.

 ## Installation